felikf/zivy-obraz-golemio/README.md

 # Description

-Javascript code for synchronization between "Živý obraz" and Golemio API (Public Transport API in Prague).
+JavaScript code for synchronization between "Živý obraz" and Golemio API (Public Transport API in Prague).

 The code will fetch data from Golemio API and import them to "Živý obraz" using the API.